noccy80/php-logpipe/README.md

 ## Frequently Asked Questions (FAQ)

-**Q: What does `packet with invalid checksum` mean?**

-This happens when using the UDP transport.
-TCP is connection-oriented, and thus big messages can be transmitted by fragmenting and reassembling the packets.
-UDP however, is datagram oriented.
-Thus, if two clients send messages at the same time, and one of them end up being fragmented you end up with invalid data.

-To work around this issue, LogPipe adds a header block with the expected size and crc32 of the data to make sure that frames are properly decoded.
-If the crc32 does not check out, the buffer is discarded and the message in question is displayed.
-If you get this a lot, try using the tcp transport.

 **Q: I can't see all logged messages!!!**

 LogPipe will fail quietly if anything goes wrong.
 This includes serialization of the log